MicrosoftDocs/cpp-docs/docs/dotnet/how-to-create-verifiable-cpp-projects-cpp-cli.md

 ### To change the compiler and linker settings

 1. Display the project Property Page.
-For more information, see [Working with Project Properties](../build/working-with-project-properties.md).
+For more information, see [Set compiler and build properties](../build/working-with-project-properties.md).

 1. On the **General** page under the **Configuration Properties** node, set the **Common Language Runtime Support** property to **Safe MSIL Common Language Runtime Support (/clr:safe)**.